 His debut single, “One Day Tonight,” reached #1 on both the iTunes country chart and the iTunes all-genre chart less than one week after he was crowned champion.
 Later in 2022, he hit the road with the runner-up from his season, HunterGirl, for a co-headlining tour.

-Recently, Noah has been writing many new songs, including “Front Door Famous,” which appeared on Luke Combs’ album Fathers and Sons.
+Noah has been writing many new songs, including “Front Door Famous,” which appeared on Luke Combs’ album Fathers and Sons.
+He made his Opry debut in 2025 and spent the latter half of the year touring around the U.S.

 Season 21: Iam Tongi

-Iam Tongi is the only singer of Pacific-Islander descent to have been crowned American Idol.
+Iam Tongi is the only Pacific Islander to have been crowned American Idol.
 Iam quickly earned the praise of viewers by sharing his big heart and raw emotions.
 After the show concluded, Iam went on tour with fellow contestant and good friend Oliver Steele.

 Season 22: Abi Carter

-Watch Abi Carter’s American Idol crowning moment in the video below!
+Watch Jamal Robert’s American Idol crowning moment in the video below!